froilansam/ForumUla/readme.md

 # ForumUla
-A Forum Site where users can talk anything they want.
+A forum site which we created for users so that they can talk anything they want, because this is our forum site, and not yours.

-# Main Page
+## Main Page
 >localhost:3009/index

-**This requires an internet connection because of css and jquery links

 ## Features!
 1. The Requirements